 4. People only need to vent — nothing else has to change

 Photography retailer Black’s set up a web page and email to encourage feedback to the CEO.
 A former assistant store manager recalls writing detailed suggestions on business practices:

 “I never received a reply, which only solidified my suspicion that the entire system was nothing but lip service.
 The irony of the matter is when Black's went out of business a couple of years later, the CEO cited some of the same concerns I had written about as reasons behind the company's failure.”

 Asking for input and then ignoring it is worse than never asking in the first place.
-25 percent of employees withhold suggestions because they think it would be a waste of time.
+Twenty-five percent of employees withhold suggestions because they think offering their feedback would be a waste of time.

 The President of PixeLINK Corporation, a Canadian manufacturer of industrial cameras, asserts: